aomsin2526/BadHTAB/README.md

 This exploit has been now ported to GameOS environment, working on every models with PS3HEN.
 Allows full hypervisor access for Non-CFW consoles for the first time ever.

 This exploit contain two major components:
-  * **BadHTAB** - Software side of the exploit, released as a pkg files running on the PS3
+  * **BadHTAB** - Software side of the exploit. released as a pkg files running on the PS3
-  * **ps3pulldown2** - Hardware side of the exploit, Raspberry Pi Pico (RP2040) based.
+  * **ps3pulldown2** - Hardware side of the exploit.
+Raspberry Pi Pico (RP2040) based.
 Communicate with PS3 through USB port

 Unlike original linux version, GameOS have much more smaller glitch window than linux.
 This means automation is a must to get successful glitch while remain stable.